 The first GT-R was introduced as a four-door sedan (Type PGC10) when it was launched in February 1969.
 It was powered by the race-derived S20 inline-six, which featured dual overhead camshafts, a cross-flow head with four valves per cylinder, and a hemispherical combustion chamber that was fed by triple dual-throat Mikuni-Solex side-draft carburetors.
 A two-door coupe version (KPGC10) would later debut in October 1970.
 Ultimately, only 832 GT-R Sedans were produced, making them exceedingly rare, even compared to its two-door brethren.

 Today, an authentic Skyline GT-R Sedan is an exceedingly rare sight, as they are difficult to find even in Japan and are rarely seen outside their domestic market.
-Despite the fact that it was never sold outside of its home country, the Hakosuka GT-R has attained a legendary stature among enthusiasts.
-Furthermore, it has developed a significant cult following amongst not only Japanese sports car enthusiasts but also, more recently, mainstream collectors who have an appreciation for the legendary stature and advanced engineering embodied in the original GT-R. Ask anyone who has had the rare pleasure of driving this very willing, high-revving, remarkably well balanced sedan, with its throaty rasp as a soundtrack, through twisting canyon roads, and you’ll find someone that has come away completely exhilarated and hooked.
+Even though it was never sold outside of its home country, the Hakosuka GT-R has attained a legendary stature among enthusiasts.
+Furthermore, it has developed a significant cult following amongst Japanese sports car enthusiasts and, more recently, mainstream collectors who appreciate the legendary stature and advanced engineering embodied in the original GT-R. Ask anyone who has had the rare pleasure of driving this very willing, high-revving, remarkably well-balanced sedan, with its throaty rasp as a soundtrack, through twisting canyon roads, and you’ll find someone who has come away completely exhilarated and hooked.

 The Hakosuka Skyline was the true progenitor of the legendary “Godzilla” GT-R, and this example represents not just Nissan’s introduction to motorsport but also the coming pinnacle of technology and innovation found in today’s formidable Nissan GT-R supercar.